giantswarm/docs/src/content/basics/nodepools/index.md

 ## Limitations

-- A node pool can have a maximum of 99 worker nodes.
+- A node pool can have a maximum of 250 worker nodes.
+The architectural reason for this is that each node pool gets a `/24` IPv4 subnet assigned.
+However 5 IP addresses per availability zone used are not usable for worker nodes, but are instead reserved for other AWS resources.
+Hence the limit depends on the number of availability zones used by a node pool.
+If the pool uses two zones, it's 245.
+With three zones, the limit is 240, and with four zones, it's 235.

 - At times, the EC2 instance type required by a node pool can be unavailable in certain availability zones.
 This can result in node pools providing less than the desired number of nodes.
 The more availability zones a node pool spans,